rladiesnl/book_club/README.md

 <td style="text-align:left;">

-Concludes the foundations of R with an exploration of â€œconditionsâ€, the umbrella term used to describe errors, warnings, and messages.
-Youâ€™ve certainly encountered these before, so in this chapter you learn how to signal them appropriately in your own functions, and how to handle them when signalled elsewhere.
+Concludes the foundations of R with an exploration of “conditions”, the umbrella term used to describe errors, warnings, and messages.
+You’ve certainly encountered these before, so in this chapter you learn how to signal them appropriately in your own functions, and how to handle them when signalled elsewhere.

 </td>

 <td style="text-align:left;">

-Sign up\!
+Semiramis Castro

 </td>

 <td style="text-align:left;">

-2020-06-23
+2020-07-07

 </td>